 Adoption trauma to mothers and persons adopted continues to be under-acknowledged and under-serviced.
 Psychiatrists, psychologists, and other mental health professionals are often not knowledgeable with respect to adoption specific issues and adoption trauma.

 The need for qualified service providers has been identified by Origins Canada.
-To meet that need, Origins Canada is in the process of developing a training module for mental health professionals.
+To meet that need, Origins Canada is working with the Federal Government to develop a training module for mental health professionals.

 ADOPTION TRAUMA